GoldenLuckyDragon/Cherri/README.md

 ### 8. TESTING
 </a>

-We have a limited testing suite inside the application, you can run tests with:
+We have a testing suite inside the application.
+You can run tests with:

 ```
 $ yarn test